 I give this book five stars and two thumbs up!
 It is a must-read!

 Dr. A’s POV 🙂

-From a Mom's point of view I have found that sharing common interests with your tween an important conduit for communication.
-Sometimes those common spots don't fall into our laps, we need to make them happen.
-For example, Vanessa likes to read, I like to read.
-When I stopped reading out loud to her (I'm pretty our last read-out-loud book was a Harry Potter) we stopped sharing an important part of our lives.
+From a Mom’s point of view, I have found that sharing common interests with your tween an important conduit for communication.
+Sometimes those common spots don’t fall into our laps.
+We need to make them happen.
+For example, Vanessa likes to read, and I like to read.
+When I stopped reading out loud to her, (I’m pretty our last read-out-loud book was a Harry Potter) we stopped sharing an important part of our lives.

-I haven't read Hacking Harvard yet; Vanessa lent it to a friend before I could make a grab for it; but I do look forward to reading it and talking it over with her, especially after reading her review.
+I haven’t read Hacking Harvard yet; Vanessa lent it to a friend before I could make a grab for it.
+I look forward to reading it and talking it over with her, especially after reading her review.